BladeRunnerJS/brjs-site/docs/use/logging.md

 that change do not break the message matching and so that they can be compared separately.

 Fell matchers don't require you to test every log message.
-This is desirable, as many log messages don't form part of your public interface, and testing them would increase the frailty of the tests without providing any benefit.
+This is desirable, as many log messages don't form part of your public interface and testing them would increase the fragility of the tests without providing any benefit.

 ## Where next?